-Teaching is an opportunity to collaborate with students in the design and facilitation of a highly-tuned environment that is sensitive and responsive to individual needs, while empowering full participation in a life steeped in artistic practice and research.
-This stance offers a close examination of the systems and structures at play in the world with moments to confront, challenge, and change dominator culture.
-Co-discovery of students’ passions, grounded in thorough consideration of contemporary art practices, provides a space to lay claim to their individual agency within the rich realm of media ecologies, and to better understand not only their place in the current environment, but also their role in shaping the world to come.
+Collaboration with students in the design and facilitation of a highly tuned environment that is sensitive and responsive to individual needs empowers full participation within the life and work of developing artistic practice and research.
+This approach closely explores myriad systems and structures of our world with opportunities to confront and challenge the coding and encodings of dominator cultures.
+Co-discovery of students’ passions, forged through rigorous considerations of art histories and practices, creates space for laying claim to their individual agencies within the rich realm of media ecologies, prompting better understanding for their participation within the current moment, and their critical role in shaping the world.

 My pedagogy springs from curiosity-driven explorations of materials, theoretical frameworks, and evolving historical considerations.
-Through making--supported by reading, writing, and discussion--students are provided with platforms to probe ideas, learn and contribute to expanding critical vocabularies, and engage with an ever-evolving re-examination and repurposing of established methods and modes.
+Through making--supported by reading, writing, and discussion--students are presented with a variety of skills, tools, and platforms which are useful while probing ideas.
+Learning and contributing to expanding critical vocabularies additionally develops student engagement with exciting possibilities for evolution through reexamination and repurposing of traditions.

-Studio courses and developing artistic practices provide students with time and space to consider conventions, engage innovation, and expand their creative voice as embodied within their research.
-Elevating and acknowledging their material contributions and labors encourages students to adopt a form of self-advocacy that is useful within systems that are often inhospitable to artistic praxis.
-Beyond showing the intrinsic value of their studio research, developing a personal odometer of consistent and excellent artistic practice within each student will equip them for a future beyond the walls of university and motivation of a grading system.
+Time together in studio courses while developing artistic practices expands space and time for students to deeply consider conventions, engage innovation, and develop their creative voice through their research.
+Elevating and acknowledging their own material contributions and labor teaches students a form of self-advocacy that is useful within systems that are too often inhospitable to artistic praxis and engaged in damaging erasures.
+Beyond showing the intrinsic value of their studio research, developing a personal odometer of consistent and excellent artistic practice within each student equips them for a future beyond the walls of the university and the motivation of a grading system.